-Responsibility Task Additional Information 34 AC Post On-site Submits DI facility specific Citation Recording Summaries to CPSA via secure SharePoint As soon as possible (same day, preferably) following each DI facility's on-site assessment, the AC securely submits for each DI facility: Citation Recording Summaries including: standard number (if known) compliance assessment category (PEN) detailed observation/objective evidence comments (where applicable) completed imaging specialist interview, if applicable AC should include any additional information or direction regarding on-site findings that would assist CPSA in finalizing the requirements and 35 CPSA Post On-site Formats and finalizes draft DI facility reports requested EOC.
-Based on the citation recording summaries provided by the AC and CPSA completed electronic survey data, the CPSA completes / finalizes the following for each DI facility report: DI facility demographics and key personnel assessment information and Team details accreditation process dates DI facility overview imaging specialist interview, if applicable citations: standard number safety Risk category compliance assessment category (PEN) detailed observation/objective evidence requirement evidence of Compliance (where applicable) timeline for submission of EOC Guidelines for requirement of 30 day EOCs: significant safety issue All other requests for 90 day EOCs are based on the judgment of the Assessors/CPSA and the ACDI and include, but are not limited to, the following: all 'P' - 'In Progress' citations issues cited on previous assessment reports all requirements categorized as PS/SS systemic / multi-DI facility issues
+Respo Responsibility 1 Additional Information 35 AC Post on-site Submits Citation Recording Summary to CPSA As soon as possible (same day, preferably) following the DI facility's on-site assessment, the AC securely submits: 36 CPSA Post on-site Formats and finalizes draft DI facility report requirements and requested EOC.
+Based on the Citation Recording Summary and the completed interview forms provided by the AC/ CPSA, the CPSA completes/finalizes the following for the DI facility report: • DI facility demographics and key personnel • Assessment information and team details • Accreditation process date • DI facility Overview • Interview summaries (if applicable) • Citations: • Standard number • Safety Risk category • Compliance assessment category (PEN) • Detailed observation/objective evidence • Requirement • Evidence of Compliance (where applicable) • Timeline for submission of EOC All requests for 90 day EOCs are based on the judgment of the assessors/CPSA/and the ACDI and include but are not limited to the following: • All 'P' - 'In Progress' citations • Issues cited on previous assessment reports • All requirements categorized as PS/SS • Systemic/multi-DI facility issues

-1 1 CPSA ensures consistent/uniform: application of the standards based on similar observations wording of requirements and EOC timelines for submission of EOC 36 CPSA Post On-site Prepares Zone or large group aggregate report and citation cross-reference Based on the draft reports, CPSA compiles a zone/ large group aggregate report that includes: • aggregate assessment information (DI facilities / assessment dates) • link to a detailed citation document that lists each separate standard citation by number and cross-references which DI facilities are cited for each standard 37 CPSA Post On-site Authors final DI facility reports CPSA schedules ACDI meetings to occur within 15 business days of the last day of the assessment cycle.
+The CPSA ensures consistent/uniform: wording of requirements and EOC timelines for submission of EOC

+Respo onsibility Task Additional Information 37 ACDI Post on-site Authors final DI facility reports CPSA schedules ACDI meetings to occur within 15 business days of the last day of the assessment cycle.
 If there are issues or concerns based from report non-conformances that require the ACDI's expertise, the CPSA will bring anonymized / redacted issues / themes forward for discussion.
 The AC will be available at the ACDI meeting to responding to additional questions or clarification requests (anonymized discussion; the facility will not be named - no identifiers used, e.g. name, group or Zone).
-CPSA reviews / revises / approves the DI facility assessment citations to: • eliminate any personal bias • ensure consistent application of the standards from one Assessor/assessment to another • endorse EOC requirement and timeline for EOC submission based on risk assessment • ensure standards/requirements reflect current best practice If the CPSA determines that image reviews are required based on high-risk cited non-conformances and benchmarked against the CPSA Image Review policy / criteria (see step 41): • a request for images is included in the report with a 30 day timeline (done by CPSA) • a Physician Reviewer is assigned to review the images upon submission by the facility (conflict of interest mitigated):

-The Reviewer must be available to review

-the images and submit a report within one

-week of the facility submission to the CPSA
+CPSA reviews / revises / approves the DI facility assessment citations to: eliminate any personal bias ensure consistent application of the standards from one Assessor/assessment to another endorse EOC requirement and timeline for EOC submission based on risk assessment ensure standards/requirements reflect current best practice If moving a facility from a Phase I to a Phase II: a request for images is included in the report 90 days post (done by CPSA) The Reviewer must be available to review the images and submit a report within one week of the facility submission to the CPSA 38 CPSA Post on-site Distributes final DI facility report Within 15-20 business days of the ACDI meeting, the CPSA posts the finalized individual DI facility report on the secure CPSA SharePoint site.
+The CPSA notifies the DI facility Medical Director, facility Accreditation contact or designated executive leadership that the final report is available electronically in the Facility SharePoint.
+The final report is formatted to include a section for a DI facility response to each individual non-conformance/in-progress citations.